apache/trafficcontrol/blueprints/flexible-topologies.md

 - if a delivery service is assigned to a cache via a Topology, the parent and secondary parent cachegroups for that delivery service are determined via the Topology it's assigned to.
 Otherwise, the parents are determined by the server's cachegroup as they are today.

 Since new Topologies can be more than 2 tiers (`EDGE` -> `MID`), `atstccfg` may need to break some assumptions about the current 2-tier hierarchy in order to work with an arbitrary number of "forward proxy tiers" -- e.g. `EDGE` -> `MID` -> `MID` -> `ORIGIN`.
 Basically, `MID` caches need to be able to forward requests to other `MID` caches -- they can no longer assume that their parents are always origins.

+#### ATS config-related fields on Delivery Services

+Edge header rewrite rules and raw remap rules should still be applied only to the `EDGE` tier of Topologies.
+Mid header rewrite rules should probably only be applied at the *first* `MID` tier if there are multiple `MID` tiers in a Topology, because it might not be safe to assume that all mid header rewrite rules could be applied safely through multiple `MID` tiers.

 ### Traffic Monitor Impact